Roomade: Matt Mullican Under Hypnosis, 1996

 Fifteen public performances were staged at different locations in Brussels in 1996 and recorded on video.
-They were exceptional in that they were carried out by the artist under hypnosis and had such titles as Making a Drawing as a 4-Year-Old, Looking for a Picture and Entering a Picture or simply Smelling.
-They were like reconstructions of the artist Matt Mullican's identity, built from memories and images stored in his subconscious to be addressed during the performances, outside censuring consciousness.
+They were exceptional, in that they were carried out by the artist under hypnosis and had such titles as Making a Drawing as a 4-Year-Old, Looking for a Picture and Entering a Picture or simply Smelling.
+They were like reconstructions of the artist Matt Mullican's identity, built from memories and images stored in his subconscious to be addressed during the performances, outside censoring consciousness.
 The curiosity of what happens when critical consciousness is suspended was precisely what Mullican was after in these performances.
-All performances took places in various private and public locations in Brussels and on Friday 3 May 1997 Mullican performed "Under Hypnosis" in the Zuilenzaal of the Arenberg Institute in Louvain.
+All performances took place in various private and public locations in Brussels and on Friday 3 May 1997 Mullican performed "Under Hypnosis" in the Zuilenzaal of the Arenberg Institute in Louvain.
 It was the first time since the late 1970s that Mullican showed his hypnosis performance to an audience.